 Place the finished lumpia aside, underneath a moist towel, and continue rolling until all of the filling has been used.
 (To freeze the lumpia, place them in a single layer on a baking sheet and place in the freezer until completely frozen.
 Transfer the frozen lumpia to a large resealable food storage bag and store in the freezer for up to 3 months.)

-To fry the lumpia: Fill a large frying pan with at least a 1/2 in (1.25 cm) of vegetable oil.
+To fry the lumpia: Fill a large frying pan with at least 1/2-inch (1.25 cm) of vegetable oil.
 Heat over moderately high heat until the oil reaches 350°F (175°C) on a deep fry thermometer.
 Alternatively, you can drop a small piece of lumpia wrapper into the hot oil; if it sizzles and immediately begins to brown, the oil is hot enough and ready for frying.

 When the oil is ready, fry the lumpia in batches, being careful to not overcrowd the pan.
-Fry the lumpia, turning occasionally, until golden and crisp, 3–4 minutes total.
+Fry the lumpia, turning occasionally, until golden and crisp, 3 to 4 minutes total.
 If frying frozen lumpia, add 1 minute of cook time to each side.
 Transfer the fried lumpia to a paper towel-lined plate to drain.

 Serve with Garlic Vinegar Dipping Sauce or Pineapple Sweet and Sour Sauce.